Tax guide

 Example

-Assume a salaried taxpayer is preparing an AY 2026-27 return and also has bank interest and mutual fund redemptions.
-A rushed filing may use Form 16 only.
-A stronger filing first checks AIS and Form 26AS, adds interest income, classifies capital gains from the fund statement, compares old and new regime if deductions exist, checks refund bank validation, and then saves the computation and acknowledgement after e-verification.
+Consider a salaried taxpayer preparing an AY 2026-27 return who also has bank fixed deposit interest and mutual fund redemptions.
+A hurried filing uses only Form 16.
+A thorough filing starts by checking AIS and Form 26AS, then adds interest income, classifies capital gains using the fund statement, compares old and new regime where deductions apply, validates the refund bank account, and saves the computation and ITR acknowledgement after e-verification.

-For a small business, the same discipline means matching sales invoices, purchase invoices, GSTR-2B, cash ledger payments, bank receipts, and return acknowledgements before treating GST filing as complete.
+For a small business owner, the same discipline means matching sales invoices, purchase invoices, GSTR-2B, cash ledger payments, bank receipts, and return acknowledgements before treating any GST filing as complete.

 Common questions this guide answers